BartoszDadok/BartoszDadok/README.md

 - **Upoluj Promke** Android: https://play.google.com/store/apps/details?id=com.bartoszdadok.UpolujPromke
 - **Upoluj Promke** Iphone: https://apps.apple.com/pl/app/upoluj-promke/id6466819758?l=pl"

-## My second project with all code on Github:
+## My second mobile app with all code on Github:
 That project is a mobile app called **Wannabe**, I have been creating it in order to help people prepare for their interviews and better understand programming languages.
 There are hundreds of sample interview questions with answers and detailed explanations of front-end technologies.

 **Wannabe App is available in the Apple and Play stores:**